greg-raven/Uncommon-Sense/_posts/2018-11-05-power-to-the-people-3.md

 tag: 'Margaret Thatcher'
 ---

-Socialists cry ‘power to the people’ and raise the clenched fist as they say it.
+Socialists cry 'power to the people' and raise the clenched fist as they say it.
 We all know they really mean power over people.
 Power to the state.